 Individual feedback from the course teachers is provided as comments together with the assessment of individual assignments.

 Continuous feedback from the course teachers and peer feedback between students is given in the interactive online discussions that are running throughout the course.

 - Type of assessment

-- PortfolioStudents will be assessed on the basis of a portfolio of deliverables from online learning activities, team assignments and individual assignments.
+- PortfolioStudents will be assessed on the basis of a portfolio of deliverables from online learning activities and individual assignments.
 Details of the portfolio assesment will be given at the course start.
-The final grade will be given based on the level of participation and the quality of the contributiion to online learning activities, individual contribution to team assignments and performance in individual assignments.
+The final grade will be given based on the level of participation and the quality of the contribution to online learning activities and the performance in individual assignments.

 - Exam registration requirements

 All required deliverables must be submitted before the examination.

 - Censorship form